gracechin/DE3-ROB1-FEEDING/docs/source/using_baxter.rst

 Turning Baxter on
 ^^^^^^^^^^^^^^^^^

-Ensure that Baxter is connected to the power cable, the emergency stop button, and the ethernet cable.
+First, ensure that Baxter is connected to the power cable, the emergency stop button, and the ethernet cable.

 .. figure:: nstatic/baxter_on.png
     :align: center